komyak9/Conditional-eQTL-meta-analysis/README.md

     cis_result_df = merged_df[merged_df['_merge'] == 'left_only'].drop(columns='_merge')

 ```
-At first, we perform trans eQTL analysis.
+At first, we perform trans eQTL analysis that covers all variants (within and without 1Mb window).
 At second, to remove non-cis associations, we identify them, and remove from the eQTL analysis result.
-As a result, we obtain a dataframe with the following structure (first variant from the code above):
+In this way, we obtain a dataframe with the following structure (only first variant as a example):

 variant_id | phenotype_id | pval | b | b_se | af |
 --------------- | ----- | ------- | ---------- | ---------- | -------------- |